Japan and Me

 About Nagano I remember even less.

-The Hakone incidents
+The Hakone incidents.

 My traveling companion (whom I will refer to as P in respect of her privacy) and I had spent a day or two in Tokyo before we embarked on a day trip to the town of Nikko some 150 kilometers north of the Japanese capital.
 Nikko is famous for both its natural beauty and for the Rinnoji Temple founded by a Buddhist monk in the eighth century and the Toshugu shrine built to honor Tokugawa Iyeasu who founded the Tokugawa Shogunate that ruled Japan from 1603-1868.
 (You can read or watch a fictionalized account of his rise in James Clavell’s Shogun.)

 Before we arrived there I learned two object lessons.
-One was that if a train schedule says a train’s departure time is, say, 08:17, if you’re on the platform at 08:18, you’ve missed it because that’s exactly what happened to us.
+One was that if a train schedule says a train’s departure time is, say, 08:17, if you’re on the platform at 08:18, you’ve missed it – because that’s exactly what happened to us.
 While we sped off in something of a panic to find another train or see how to change our tickets, one of us left something by the track.
-This led to the second lesson because I assumed, of course, that it would be long gone.
+This led to the second lesson because I assumed, of course, that by the time we returned it would be long gone.
 When I raced back in an even greater panic, the truth was not at all coherent with my assumption.
 Instead, I found someone standing by whatever it was (I don’t recall what) who graciously returned it to me without a second thought.
 This lesson would play an important part in the first Hakone incident.
 But before I move on to that, you might want to watch this video about the Nikko temple and shrine.

-Hakone incident one – Left on the bus
+Hakone incident one – Left on the bus.

 On the fourth day of the trip we left Tokyo and wouldn’t return until the day before our scheduled departure for home.
 Our first stop would be the city of Hakone in the Fuji-Hakone-Izu National Park.
 This destination had a twofold purpose.
 One was to stay in an onsen ryokan.
 A ryokan is a traditional Japanese inn with tatami mats over the floor and meals served in the room, public areas where visitors are encouraged to wear a yukata (a loose fitting Japanese robe), and a communal bath.
 The baths in an onsen ryokan are fed by thermal hot springs.
-This photo from onthegotours.com is a fairly typical room in a ryokan.
+This photo from onthegotours is a fairly typical room in a ryokan.

 We traveled to our ryokan by a combination of train and public bus.
 This time, we arrived at the train station early and made the connection to our bus with little difficulty.
 Fortunately for P, although I wasn’t a particularly experienced traveler at that time, I was both an observant and a bit obsessive one.
 You see, as we were walking up the inn’s driveway, P stopped in her tracks, let out a loud gasp, and cried out that she had left her soft blue bag on the bus.
-This was a critical oversight because that bag contained not only her camera but, as I recall, her cash, and her passport were also among the items in that particular tote.
+This was a critical oversight because that bag contained not only her camera but, as I recall, her cash and her passport were also among the items in that particular tote.

 I remember saying what I could to reassure her and told her we would try to address the situation at our check-in.
 When we got there, we learned that unlike the hotels in Tokyo, no one on the staff here spoke enough English to have any meaningful conversation and, although I had learned a few phrases in Japanese, they would be of no help either.
 We were going to have to resort to the international pantomime dance.